jevggenija/Jevgenija_Terka_Qwen/README.md

 # 🖼️ ComfyUI Workflow Documentation

-This section summarizes the workflow defined in the provided ComfyUI JSON for image generation with **LoRA and text conditioning**.
+This section outlines the workflow for generating a series of "paintings" / "pseudo-photos" of your Krakow town in the style of an artist using **LoRA and text conditioning**.

 ---